2000 Houston Astros season: September—October

-In each contest from September 3–12, Hidalgo connected for an extra-base hit, resulting in 10 consecutive to establish a franchise record.
+In 10 straight contests from September 3 to 12, Richard Hidalgo connected for an extra-base hit to establish a franchise record.
 He hit 9 doubles, 1 triple, 5 home runs and 17 RBI, with a slash line of .512 / .511 / 1.146 / 1.657.
+Hidalgo became the 11th major leaguer to fashion such a stripe of 10 games or longer, and the first since Ken Griffey Jr. of the Seattle Mariners hit in 10 games in a row, July 19–29, 1993.
+Paul Waner of Pittsburgh (14 in 1927) held the record, which Chipper Jones of Atlanta later equalied in 2006.
+(Note: Longest streak of consecutive games, in the regular season, requiring extra-base hits ≥ 1, sorted by most games matching criteria.)
+Hidalgo's franchise-record streak of 10 games was later matched on August 10, 2017, by Alex Bregman.

-During a 13–10 win over the Chicago Cubs on September 8, Julio Lugo set a club record by going 5-for-5 at the plate over 9 innings.
+During a 13–10 win over the Chicago Cubs on September 8, Julio Lugo tied a club record by going 5-for-5 at the plate over 9 innings.
 The following game, on September 9 also at Wrigley Field, the Astros launched seven home runs against Cubs pitching to set the franchise record, surpassing the 6 they had hit in two separate games just earlier in the season.
 Tim Bogar collected four hits and five RBI to lead a trio of hitters who each blasted two home runs—including Hidalgo and Lance Berkman—and power a 14–4 rout of the Cubs.
 Daryle Ward hit the other home run.
 Lugo, Bagwell, Chris Truby and Frank Charles each doubled as the Astros piled on 19 hits.
 This date corresponded to another occasion in 2019 in which Houston again erupted for seven home runs against the Oakland Athletics to tie the franchise record.